Mortgage Interest Tax Deduction Tennessee

 Additionally, state and local taxes are favorable.
 Property taxes are low when you compare them to other parts of the country, and you certainly get a lot of bang for your buck with our less expensive cost of housing!

-Retirees that live in Tennessee do not pay tax on the income they receive from their pensions or 401-k's.
+Retirees that live in Tennessee do not pay state tax on the income they receive from their pensions or 401-k's.
 Combine the benefits of no income tax on your retirement money, with a world-class healthcare system, and it's evident why more and more retirees are flocking to the Volunteer State to live out their golden years.

 Tennessee is also one of just 9 states that do not tax capital gains.
 That doesn't mean Tennessee residents can avoid paying the IRS federal tax on capital gains, but on a state level, there is no capital gain tax!
 Whether you're selling your home or stocks, enjoy the freedom of no state income tax on your capital gains, but be sure to put some profit aside for our friends at the IRS on a federal tax level.